 Climate, humidity play a role in how your bed sheets feel.
 You need a space to dry them properly and also a dryer that will be a necessity in monsoons.

 Many might wonder which fabric is best for bed sheets?
-There are a vast number of fabrics like cotton, silk, tencel, etc. To choose from.
-Cotton and polyester have several sub divisions then there are silk, tencel and other fabrics.
-There are many types of cotton fabrics.
-We will look at each one of them in the following section.
+There are a vast number of fabrics such as cotton, silk, Tencel, etc. to choose from.
+Cotton and polyester fabrics are available in a myriad of variations and then there are silk, Tencel, and other fabrics.

-Egyptian cotton: It is known for its ultra soft feel and has innumerous benefits.
-The are extra long fibres adds to the feel of the material and adds to the durability.
-Thus, producing a stronger and better weave.
-Prices of Egyptian cotton sheets are on the heavier side of the price spectrum.
+Egyptian cotton: It is known for its ultra-soft feel and has numerous benefits.
+The extra-long fibres add to the feel of the material and durability, thus, producing a stronger and better weave.
+Prices of Egyptian cotton sheets are on the higher side, however, it’s worth every penny.

 Pima cotton: This is a high end cotton and is much longer than regular fibres.
 Pima cotton is known widely for its soft feel.
 Such sheets are very durable and wrinkle resistant.
 Pima cotton is a high end material that you can choose for your bed sheets.

 Upland Cotton: Upland is a short or medium stapled cotton typically grown in the US.
-This is relatively cheaper than the two we have mentioned already.
+This is relatively cheaper than the Egyptian, and Pima cotton variants.

 Supima cotton: Supima cotton accounts for less than 1% of the world's entire cotton growth.
 This is in no way a cheap material and is known for its softness, weave strength and color retention.
 The extra long fibres help in making supima cotton so good.

-Micro cotton: Micro cotton is a quality cotton type that is woven in extended loops that makes it soft and adds a luxurious feel to it.
-There are lighter versions of the same available in the market, weight similar to those of Egyptian cotton.
+Micro cotton: Micro cotton is of premium quality that is woven in extended loops that make it soft and adds a luxurious feel to it.
+There are lighter versions of the same available in the market, weight is similar to those of Egyptian cotton.